Smith, Arkansas hold off Texas Tech 68-66 in NCAA 2nd round - WTMJ

 AP Basketball Writer

+The Razorbacks are going back to the NCAA Tournament’s Sweet 16 for the first time since the “40 Minutes of Hell” days a quarter-century ago.

-INDIANAPOLIS (AP) — Justin Smith had 20 points and played a key role in a final-play defensive stop, helping Arkansas beat Texas Tech 68-66 on Sunday in the NCAA Tournament, securing the program’s first trip to the Sweet 16 in a quarter-century.
+Justin Smith had 20 points and played a key role in a final defensive stop, helping Arkansas beat Texas Tech 68-66 on Sunday.

+The South Region’s No. 3 seed is off to the regional semifinals for the first time since 1996 under famed former coach Nolan Richardson, a season that marked the end of a nine-year run that included a Final Four trip in 1990, a national championship in 1994 and a runner-up finish in 1995.

-In the final seconds of a tense finish, Smith found himself defending Kyler Edwards beyond the 3-point arc.
-Edwards drove into the paint with Smith on his hip and missed a layup, with Arkansas guard JD Notae snagging the rebound and sprinting up court to run the final seconds out and send Arkansas’ reserves spilling onto the court to celebrate.
+The postgame celebration came after a tense finish, which began with Smith defending Kyler Edwards beyond the 3-point arc.
+Edwards drove into the paint with Smith on his hip and missed a layup, with Arkansas guard JD Notae snagging the rebound and sprinting up court to run the final seconds out.

+“Our big thing was we did not want to give up a 3 under any circumstances,” Musselman said.

-Moments later, coach Eric Musselman ripped off his mask as he ran off the court to yell to the Razorbacks fans behind one basket and repeatedly pump his fist in exuberance.
+After his table hop, Musselman stopped on his way off the court to mark the moment once more by ripping off his mask to yell to Razorbacks fans and repeatedly pump his fist in exuberance.

-That’s because the South Region’s No. 3 seed is off to the regional semifinals for the first time since 1996 under famed former coach Nolan Richardson.
-Arkansas (24-6) next faces the winner of Sunday’s matchup between No. 7 seed Florida and No. 15 seed Oral Roberts.

-Star freshman Moses Moody had 11 of his 15 points after halftime for the Razorbacks, who led by 13 points after halftime only to have the sixth-seeded Red Raiders twice whittle that margin to a single point.
-And that came after Arkansas had climbed of its own double-figure deficit, down 10 in the first half.

-Terrence Shannon Jr. scored 20 points for Texas Tech (18-11), which struggled with its shot for a long stretch only to regain its touch right as Arkansas seemed poised to pull away.
+Terrence Shannon Jr. scored 20 points for sixth-seeded Texas Tech (18-11), which struggled with its shot for a long stretch only to regain its touch right as Arkansas seemed poised to pull away with a 13-point lead.

-The Red Raiders climbed back with an 11-0 run, which included Chibuzo Agbo banking in a straightaway 3-pointer to bring Texas Tech within 58-57 with 5:30 left.
-Fittingly, Moody answered that improbable shot with one of his own, banking in a contested 3 off a crossover on the next possession.

 BIG PICTURE

 Texas Tech: The Red Raiders advanced with Friday’s win against 11th-seeded Utah State, shooting nearly 57% after halftime and scoring 28 points off turnovers for the game.
-But they couldn’t replicate that formula, going 6 for 35 (17%) from midway through the first half until about 8 minutes left in the game.
-And the Red Raiders forced just nine turnovers that led to five points.
+But they couldn’t replicate that formula, going 6 for 35 (17%) from midway through the first half until about 8 minutes left.
+The Red Raiders forced just nine turnovers that led to five points.

+“He said we’re going to win the game on the offensive end if we get stops and that’s what we did,” Shannon said.
+“But we didn’t capitalize at the end.”

-Arkansas: The Razorbacks opened the tournament by rallying from a 14-point hole in their first-round win against Colgate.
-Smith had 29 points in that one, then came through again by making 9 of 11 shots with six rebounds as the most steady source of production for the Razorbacks all day.
+Arkansas: The Razorbacks rallied from a 14-point hole in their first-round win against high-scoring Colgate, then had to come back from 10 down early in this one.
+Smith followed a 29-point game against Colgate by making 9 of 11 shots against the defensive-minded Red Raiders.

 More AP college basketball: https://apnews.com/hub/College-basketball and http://www.twitter.com/AP_Top25